arthurxmoore/docs/docs/faq.md

 ### Will copying the cache overwrite existing files on the receiving machine?

-No, copying the cache will be additive.
+No, copying the Analysis Files will be additive.

 It will not overwrite existing files but add to them.

 ---

-### Can I change the location of my cache directory?
+### Can I change the location of my Analysis Files folder?

-Yes, you can change the location of your cache directory under the Settings tab in Jumper.
+Yes, you can change the location of your Analysis Files Folder under the `Settings` tab in Jumper.

 ---